jhc13/country-classifier/README.md

 - Incorrectly labeled (taken in a different country)

-These images hinder the model's training, so the preparation of any new dataset should be done with care so that these kinds of images are excluded.
+These images hinder the model's training, so the preparation of any new dataset should be done with care so that these are excluded.
 A model trained on such a dataset, preferably with a large number of images, will be able to achieve improved performance.